 A space heater fire can get out of control quickly, causing significant fire damage and smoke damage throughout your property.
 If you’ve had a space heater fire, the smoke and fire restoration professionals in the Restoration Local network are here to clean and restore your home or business.

 As the largest network of restoration contractors in the country, you can easily locate a fire damage restoration company in your area.
-Our directly includes independent companies and major franchises like 911 Restoration, DKI Restoration, ServiceMaster, and more.
+Our directly includes independent companies and popular brands like 911 Restoration and ServiceMaster Restore.

 For emergency response, call 1-888-443-3110 now to speak with the on-call fire damage contractor in your area.
 Our on-call restoration companies offer 24-hour service, immediate response, and a free estimate.
 At Restoration Local, we don’t just restore your home or business, we restore your life.